Data transformation and outlier detection¶

 INFO: Loading file: /home/runner/work/gensor/gensor/gensor/testdata/PB02A_plain.csv

-INFO: Skipping file /home/runner/work/gensor/gensor/gensor/testdata/PB02A_plain.csv due to missing metadata.
+INFO: Skipping file /home/runner/work/gensor/gensor/gensor/testdata/PB02A_plain.csv due to missing metadata (pass location=/sensor= to override).

 INFO: Loading file: /home/runner/work/gensor/gensor/gensor/testdata/Barodiver_220427183008_BY222.csv